nitin-bommi/Computer-Based-Optimization-Techniques/README.md

 With the help of SymPy, the out is formatted in matrix form.

 The matrices A, b, c are printed as:

 <img src="https://github.com/Yashi1011/Computer-Based-Optimization-Techniques/blob/master/samples/abc.PNG" height = 500>

-After each iteration, the matrices are printed:
+The output and intermediate matrix after each iteration is printed:

 <img src="https://github.com/Yashi1011/Computer-Based-Optimization-Techniques/blob/master/samples/output.PNG" height = 500>